bcss/RentACar-Contract/docs/USER_GUIDE.md

 - Audit logs are fully bilingual and easier to understand
 - All reports load faster and more reliably

-These improvements were discovered through comprehensive system review and strengthen RCCMS's data integrity and compliance capabilities.
+These improvements were discovered through comprehensive system review and strengthen KarāraOS's data integrity and compliance capabilities.

 ### Performance Enhancements (December 2025)